-Magnesium Glycinate for Anxiety: What the Research Says
+Magnesium Glycinate for Stress & Calm: Research Review

-- Magnesium glycinate is not a replacement for therapy or prescribed anxiety medication — it's a foundational nutritional support
+• It is not a replacement for therapy or prescribed anxiety medication, it's a foundational nutritional support

 But not all magnesium is the same.
 The form you choose matters significantly for both effectiveness and tolerability.
 Here's what the research says about magnesium glycinate specifically for anxiety — including why it's the preferred form, how it works, and what you can realistically expect.